 Subsoiling/decompaction of the baseball field area may provide some benefits and stormwater reductions, but the extent of these improvements is difficult to determine due to the highly compacted subsurface conditions.
-There do not appear to be compacted surface conditions that are acting as a restrictive soil layer.
+There does not appear to be compacted surface conditions that are acting as a restrictive soil layer.

-10. LIMITATIONS
+6.0 LIMITATIONS